The behavior of sequences of solutions to the Hitchin-Simpson equations

-Our main result is the follows: \begin{theorem} Let $X$ be a closed K\"ahler manifold and let $E$ be a rank $r$ vector bundle with Hermitian metric $H$.
-Let $(A_i,\phi_i)$ be a sequence of solutions to the Hitchin-Simpson equations \eqref{Hitchin-Simpson} and we write $r_i:=\|\phi_i\|_{L^2(X)}$.
+Our main result is a compactness theorem for the Hitchin-Simpson equations, which can be stated as follows:

+\begin{theorem} Let $X$ be a closed K\"ahler manifold, and let $E$ be a rank $r$ vector bundle with a Hermitian metric $H$.
+Let $(A_i, \phi_i)$ be a sequence of solutions to the Hitchin-Simpson equations \eqref{Hitchin-Simpson}, and let $r_i := \|\phi_i\|_{L^2(X)}$.